abernix/apollo-server/docs/source/getting-started.md

 While you could write all of the necessary code yourself, these two dependencies make it easier to build a GraphQL server and are common in applications of all sizes.

-Run the following command to install both of these dependencies and save them in the project:
+Run the following command to install both of these dependencies and save them in e project:

     npm install --save apollo-server graphql

-In the next step, we'll use these dependencies to create a server which processes and responds to incoming GraphQL requests.
+In the next step, we'll use these dependencies to create a server which processes and responds to incomi ah eues.

 ## Step 3: Create the server

-In this step, we'll provide a code block which sets up `apollo-server` to respond to an incoming GraphQL request.
+In this step, we'll provide a code block hi te  te ollo-seer` to resond o an incoming GraphQLoin rh request.
 In order to move along quickly, we'll have you copy and paste the code into an `index.js` file in your project.
 When looking at the code, we hope you'll find the comments helpful in understanding the core GraphQL concepts.
 Don't worry if there is something which needs more explanation; we'll point you to the right places for more details at the end of this guide.

 The example code will utilize a static collection of two books.
 In a more complicated example, the books might be fetched from a web resource (e.g. Amazon or a local library's website) or a database (e.g. MySQL or MongoDB).